Ecuador Adoption

 The children available for international adoption are both boys and girls, as well as sibling sets, and typically range in age from 4 to 17.
 Children under the age of 4 will typically have more significant medical needs or be part of a sibling group with older children.

 Families research medical needs during the home study process and list the medical needs they are comfortable considering adopting.
 These needs may include heart conditions, HIV, limb conditions or missing limbs, vision or hearing impairments, developmental delays, Down syndrome, trauma history, neurological conditions, or other medical conditions.
 Many conditions can be corrected or managed by surgery or therapy, and some children may receive therapy or surgery while in Ecuador.
-America World has resources to help families research and consider medical needs, older child adoption or sibling adoption.
+America World has resources to help families research and consider medical needs, older child adoption, or sibling adoption.

 Parents’ Age When Adopting from Ecuador

 Applicants should be at least 25 at the time they are matched with a child/ren.
-There must be an age difference of at least 14 years between the younger parent and the child being adopted and no more than 45 years between the older parent and the child being adopted.
+There must be an age difference of at least 14 years between the younger parent and the child being adopted, and no more than 45 years between the older parent and the child being adopted.

 Marriage Status for Ecuador Adoption